vechain/vebetterdao/README.md

 It also does not require the solo node to be running locally, as it will point to the staging environment.

+## Frontend App deployment

+The frontend app is deployed using Vercel.
+The deployment is triggered automatically when a new Release is created on the main branch (please look at the [Release](https://github.com/vechain/b3tr/releases) section).

+In order to successfully deploy the frontend app, the following steps need to be followed:

+1. Create a pr where the version in the `apps/frontend/package.json` file is updated.
+It should be a patch version bump, unless there are breaking changes, in which case it should be a minor or major version bump.
+The version should be in the format `x.x.x`, where `x` is a number.
+2. Once the pr is merged, create a new release on the main branch with the same version as the one in the pr.

+This will trigger the deployment of the frontend app to Vercel through the `on-release` workflow.

 ## Smart contracts

 Contracts can be found inside `./packages/contracts` folder.